dmitrymomot/dmitrymomot.github.io/src/content/posts/_index.md

 ---

 Welcome to the blog section!
-Here I post some useful notes in themes I'm interested in.
+Here I post some useful notes on topics that interest me.